MicrosoftDocs/architecture-center/docs/example-scenario/servicetoservice/securing-communications.md

 In step 1 and 2 of the scenario, Service A will request an access token from Azure AD to access Service B with.
 This is done through a [Client Credentials flow][clientcredsflow] and is typically facilitated by an OIDC compatible library like [MSAL][msal] which supports this as shown in the article describing a [daemon application that call web APIs][daemoncallswebapi].
 (Additional details can be found in the [sample application for the daemon scenario][daemonsample]).
 For this, both Service A and B need to be [registered in Azure AD][appreg] with Service A requiring client credentials to be assigned in the form of either a shared secret or certificate.

-When Service A fetches a token, it injects it as a "bearer" token in the HTTP Authorization header in the request towards Service B. (See step 3.)

-On the receiving side, in step 5, Service B will need to [validate the token][tokenvalidation] to make sure it is valid and intended for Service B (indicated by the audience claim: `aud`).
+When Service A fetches a token, it injects it as a "bearer" token in the HTTP Authorization header in the request towards Service B (See step 3.)
+This is according to the [OAuth 2.0 Bearer Token Usage specification][bearertokenspec].
+On the receiving side, in step 5, Service B will need to [validate the token][tokenvalidation] to make sure it is valid *and* intended for Service B (indicated by the audience claim: `aud`).

 Even when a token is valid, one will want to ensure Service B is ony accessible by those clients (Service A in this case) which are explicitly allowed.
 There are three ways to accomplish this:

 - **Validating the token `appid` claim**: Service B can validate the `appid` [claim][accesstokenclaims] of the token, indicating which application registered in Azure AD requested the token; this requires Service B to be explicitly coded for this check against a known access control list of callers
 - **Check for roles in the token**: similar to the previous option, when Service B explicitly checks for the presence of a role in the incoming token, it can ensure that Service A was explicitly granted permissions.